justinchoi001/LESA-Tests/patcher-portal/src/Patcher Portal - Fix Packs.markdown

 	a) Patcher Fix Name: 	LPEALPHAFIX-1
 	b) Branch Name:	LPEALPHA-1
 	c) GitHub URL: git@github.com:EddieOlson/liferay-portal-ee.git
-1. Click the Save button.1
+1. Click the Save button.
 1. Assert that the LPEALPHAFIX-1 has been created.
 <a href="#CreateAFixComponent" name="CreateAFixComponent">Create A Fix Component</a>
 1. Click the Fix Components tab.